l3-team/CasGuardBundle/README.md

 Security Configuration
 ---
-For Symfony2 or Symfony3 or Symfony4 or Symfony5, configure the firewall in the security file app/config/security.yml
+For Symfony3 or Symfony4 or Symfony5, configure the firewall in the security file app/config/security.yml
 ```
 security:
     providers: